-At dusk, bat detector surveys were carried out onsite using an Echo meter touch 2 Pro detector to determine bat activity.
+In 2024 at dusk, bat detector surveys were carried out onsite using an Echo meter touch 2 Pro detector to determine bat activity.
 Bats were identified by their ultrasonic calls coupled with behavioural and flight observations.

 Two bat species were noted on site: